Q: Why do libraries always have to be quiet?

 NOTE: If you searched for "doctor-assisted euthanasia" AND "doctor-assisted suicide," you would actually LIMIT your results to articles that contain BOTH terms, which might mean that you wouldn't receive any results at all!
 Using OR between terms creates a search that looks for articles that discuss EITHER topic.

-Q: I'd like more information on how to use ebrary (or another library online resource).
+Q: I'd like more information on how to use Ebook Central (or another library online resource).

-A: You can learn more about how to use ebrary using our online tutorials.
-We have a whole group of them about how to use ebrary, as well as a few on some of our other online resources.
+A: You can learn more about how to use Ebook Central using our online guide.
+We have a whole section about how to use Ebook Central, as well as a few on some of our other online resources.
 You can also always ask a librarian for detailed instructions on how to use any of our resources.
 We can help you in the library, over the phone, via email, texting, or instant messaging.
-Click HERE to see how you can contact us.

-Q: Will work that I have saved on library computers be stored there indefinitely?
+Q: Will work that I have saved on library computers be stored there?

-A: We cannot guarantee that your work will be there when you come back to the library.
-You should always save your work on a portable storage device (like a flash drive), or if one is unavailable, save it to your Skydrive account, or email the work to yourself.
+A: No, any document that is saved to any computer in a computer lab or library laptop will not be saved.
+You should always save your work on a portable storage device (like a flash drive), or if one is unavailable, save it to your OneDrive account within Office 365, or email the work to yourself.
 In addition, it is always best practice to save your academic work!
 Don't just print your assignment out, turn it in to your professor, and forget about it!
 What if your professor's dog eats your homework BEFORE he or she has a chance to grade it???

 Q: Are there job or community service opportunities at the library?